Borel Global Fellows

 national program, international non-profit organization, etc.) in Kenya, Tanzania, Malawi,

 Zimbabwe and Uganda are being considered at this time.
 A two-stage application process is required for the program.
 Before applying to UD’s graduate program, send the following

 documents directly to AGRA (JNaibei@agra.org

 ) with the subject line “Borel Global Fellows

 3) Undergraduate transcripts

-When to apply: The deadline for applications to AGRA is April 20, 2018.
-Applicants selected for further consideration will be notified by May 15, 2018 regarding how to make a formal application to the University of Delaware.
+The deadline for applications to AGRA is March 22, 2019.
+Applicants selected for further consideration will be notified by May 15, 2019 regarding how to make a formal application to the University of Delaware.

 - A stipend to cover living expenses while in Delaware (stipends vary by program; current minimum is $18,000/year)

 - A stipend of $1,125 per month covering up to eight months support for the African “in residence” portion of the fellowship.